 - Ecosystem alignment To properly monetize A2P SMS, internal stakeholders — VAS and international traffic departments especially — need to work together towards a common goal of driving SMS traffic monetization for the operator.

-SMS firewalls are about more than traffic management
+SMS firewall solutions are about more than traffic

 While SMS firewalls are essential to protect a mobile operator and its customers, traffic management and monitoring are just part of the solution.
 When an operator understands its traffic patterns, it can monetize A2P and other commercial traffic.